 Sugar and Spice Laura's Delight in Montgomery City - Go to town on seasonal cookies from this delightful bakery, featuring 25 different types of cookies available individually or in trays.
 Many of their recipes feature a German heritage, including anise-flavored springerle cookies with imprinted designs.
 Other favorites include fruit cake and old-fashioned date bars rolled in sugar as well as traditional decorated sugar cookies in holiday designs.

-Nathaniel Reid Bakery in Kirkwood - At only three years old, they've maintained a five-star rating on both TripAdvisor and Yelp – and with good reason.
+Nathaniel Reid Bakery in Kirkwood - At only four years old, they've maintained a five-star rating on both TripAdvisor and Yelp – and with good reason.
 Award-winning pastry chef Nathaniel Reid makes sure every item on the menu is exquisitely executed.
-Imagine the reaction you'll get when you set fresh Stollen or rich yule log in front of your guests.
-Choose from the Samuel Yule Log with milk chocolate mousse, pecan croquant and chocolate coconut cream or the Urania Yule Log with yogurt mousse, strawberry coulis, roasted mangos and lady finger sponge.
+Imagine the reaction you'll get when you set fresh Stollen or a rich yule log in front of your guests.
+This year, the bakery is featuring the Arabella yule log: chocolate cake with a Speculoos crumble, dark chocolate mousse and a salted chocolate cremeux.
+Or opt for their bread pudding: a vanilla-chocolate chip creation made with chocolate croissants with a side of caramel sauce.
 Jams, chocolates, meringues and macarons – all filled with handmade deliciousness – are always a welcome gift.

 Between Nov.
 1 and Jan.
 15, approximately 29 holidays are observed by seven of the world's major religions.
 You may not know all the traditions – but it's 29 great reasons to enjoy a sweet Missouri treat.
 Enjoy all the holidays – and Merry Christmas!